linked-db/linked-ql/README.md

 <tr><td>
 <details _name="features"><summary>A SQL-native experience</summary>

 If you miss the art and power of SQL, then you'll love Linked QL!
-While SQL as language may have come to be *the exception* in the database tooling ecosystem, it is <ins>the default</ins> in Linked QL!
+While SQL as a language may have come to be *the exception* in the database tooling ecosystem, it is <ins>the default</ins> in Linked QL!
 That is a go-ahead to, in fact, #usethelanguage whenever it feels inclined!

 ##### └ *Preview:*